Recently we asked this question on Facebook:

 5. Think in Terms of Hourly Wage

-Whenever I’m considering trying a new money-saving tactic, I analyze how much money it will save me per hour.
+To determine what money-saving strategies are worth your time, it’s helpful to analyze how much money it will save per hour.

 6. Make Your Own Cleaners